 Although the high-speed wireless rollout is a net boost for 5G stocks, not all players are feeling the love.
 Case in point is Skyworks Solutions (NASDAQ:SWKS).
-Year-to-date, SWKS stock is down nearly 12%.
-The more concerning part is that SWKS has lost significant momentum in recent months.
+Over the past year, SWKS stock is down approximately 36.3%.
+The more concerning part is that SWKS has lost significant momentum …

 Widely known for providing radio-frequency chips for Apple (NASDAQ:AAPL), Skyworks is stepping up to the 5G revolution.
 In late July, the company unveiled its state-of-the-art antenna aperture tuners.
 These are incredibly compact, and provide enhanced bandwidth coverage to accommodate 5G airwaves.